git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * The lowest row displays the playable notes.
 * The row above a note starts a raindrop.
 * If the raindrop reaches the note it sounds.
-* Use Shift+Octave Up/Down to transpose by 1 step.
-Select+Octave transposes in 12 steps.

 ### Drum Mode